How to Balance Automation & Relationship Building: A Guide

 Making the right choice comes down to a few key considerations.
 Before you even look at a demo, it’s important to understand your own processes, your tech stack, your future goals, and your budget.
 By evaluating your needs first, you can confidently select a platform that will save you time and help you close more deals, rather than just adding another subscription to your monthly expenses.
 Let’s walk through how to find the perfect fit for your team.

-Analyze Your Current Sales Process First
+Start by Mapping Your Current Sales Process

 Before you can fix or improve a process, you have to understand it inside and out.
 The first step in choosing an automation platform is to map your current sales cycle from start to finish.
 Where are the bottlenecks?
 What tasks are eating up your reps’ time?
 Look for the repetitive, manual work that gets in the way of actual selling.
 These are your prime candidates for automation.